ahmdhjj/django-pythonanywhere/README.md

 1. Replace `{{ project_name }}` by Django project name.
 2. Replace `{{ project_username }}` by your PythonAnywhere username.
+3. [Generate a new SSH key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key) in a PythonAnyhwere Bash console and [add it to your github account](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account?tool=webui#adding-a-new-ssh-key-to-your-account)
+4. Clone the GitHub repo from a PythonAnyhwere Bash console

 Source code:
 `/home/{{ project_username }}/{{ project_name }}`